-SACRAMENTO, Calif. — Proposition 32, which would raise the state's minimum wage to $18 an hour, was rejected as of Wednesday.
+SACRAMENTO, Calif. — Proposition 32, which would raise the state's minimum wage to $18 an hour, looks to have failed after votes continued to come in after election day.
 The current state minimum is $16 per hour.

 LIVE ELECTION RESULTS FOR PROP 32 NOVEMBER 5, 2024 ELECTION: